Automation Workspace v.38 release

 type without requiring a manual workaround.
 Previously, while performing a bulk package update for the List package, the Any variable became undefined.
 As a result, you had to apply a workaround (check out, edit a variable, save, and check in) to restore functionality. |

-Activity page and the dashboard
+issue where the Activity page and the

-Running count on the dashboard.
+matches the Running count on the

-Additionally, the Device utilization
+dashboard.
+Additionally, the Device

-details tab on the dashboard now displays accurate
+utilization details tab on the dashboard now

-data.
+displays accurate data.
 Previously, the dashboard showed incorrect information for both automations and devices.
 Service Cloud Case ID: 02212344, 02219747, 02220167, 02188864 |

-Long XML files are now fully
+Long XML files are now

-scrollable in the Preview,
+fully scrollable in the Preview,

 Dual, and Edit